powerumc/MediatR-Remote/README.md

 ## What is MediatR.Remote?

 The MediatR.Remote library is an extension library of the `IMediatR` implementation that distributes and relays remote objects.
-Inspired by a distributed environment via messages from distributed clustering frameworks such as [Akka.NET](https://getakka.net/) or [Orleans](https://github.com/dotnet/orleans).
+Inspired by distributed clustering frameworks like [Akka.NET](https://getakka.net/) or [Orleans](https://github.com/dotnet/orleans), how to distribute via messages.

-Modern software development starts small, but it becomes increasingly complex and must scale at a rapid pace.
+Modern software development starts small, but it becomes more complex and must scale at a rapid pace.
 However, although we always develop with scale expansion in mind, sometimes existing architectures become obstacles in designing new architectures.
 `MediatR.Remote` is a library designed to remote/distribute Mediator Pattern of `IMediator`.

 `MediatR.Remote` means the role of each service based on `Role`.
-Each role may be located in one ‘In-Process’ service, or it may be physically distributed, The focus is on shrinking or expanding the structure.
+Each role may be located in one `In-Process` service, or it may be physically distributed, The focus is on shrinking or expanding the structure.

 ## Install